-- Annual State of Colorado fire inspections by Cintas - Keeping current with our school's fire extinguishers, alarms and kitchen oven hood with inspections by Cintas (9/22). - Ongoing drinking water monitoring and testing of samples are taken in accordance with the Colorado Department of Public Health and Environment.
-Tests taken weekly.
-Kelli and I have almost completed and corrected concerns the state had in regard to our five year water survey. - Annual elevator inspections that keep our school's elevator in compliance with both load and system checks by the Colorado Department of Labor and Employment Division of Oil and Public Safety.
-Elevator is working again after Approximately \$3,000 in repairs.
-I am currently working on a grant to reimburse GCCS for this cost.
-Also Elizabeth ias currently using our elevator daily dues to health concerns. - Appropriate and sufficient interior and exterior lighting - Clean and clutter free campus - Identified exits/ add emergency exit posters in all rooms and the hallway.
-All teachers have emergency folders with these evacuation plans as well. - Sidewalks that are clear of dirt, snow and ice - Annual Park County Public Health Department visits and inspection of our school's kitchen and service area - Division of Environmental Health and Sustainability (DEHS) at the Colorado Department of Public Health and Environment (CDPHE) annually certifies our school to assess compliance with 6 CCR 1010-6, Rules and Regulations Governing Schools in the State of Colorado.
+- Annual State of Colorado fire inspections by Cintas - Keeping current with our school's fire extinguishers, alarms and kitchen oven hood with inspections by Cintas (9/22).

-- A regularly reviewed and updated Emergency Preparedness Plan - Regular fire drills to practice exercises in school evacuation which are attended by the local Fire Department d.
+- Ongoing drinking water monitoring and testing of samples are taken in accordance with the Colorado Department of Public Health and Environment.
+Tests taken daily.
+Currently passed a health inspection in the Kitchen and all water sampling is up to date and in compliance. - Annual elevator inspections that keep our school's elevator in compliance with both load and system checks by the Colorado Department of Labor and Employment Division of Oil and Public Safety. - Appropriate and sufficient interior and exterior lighting - Clean and clutter free campus - Identified exits/ add emergency exit posters in all rooms and the hallway.
+All teachers have emergency bags with these evacuation plans as well. - Sidewalks that are clear of dirt, snow and ice - Annual Park County Public Health Department visits and inspection of our school's kitchen and service area.
+Just passed Kitchen Inspection.
+School inspection will be on October 17th. - Division of Environmental Health and Sustainability (DEHS) at the Colorado Department of Public Health and Environment (CDPHE) annually certifies our school to assess compliance with 6 CCR 1010-6, Rules and Regulations Governing Schools in the State of Colorado. - A regularly reviewed and updated Emergency Preparedness Plan - Regular fire drills to practice exercises in school evacuation which are attended by the local Fire Department d.
 Include adequate job descriptions for all positions.